openhab/org.openhab.ui.habmin/README.md

 * Place the org.openhab.io.rest.*.jar file into the addons directory (this is stored in the addons directory in the repository).
 * Remove the existing jar file starting with org.openhab.io.rest from the system/plugins directory.

+Optionally, in order to get the graphing to work, you need to also install a new core.persistence JAR.
+This includes a method to return data from a persistence query.
+This should work with any queryable persistence service, although I've only tried it with mySQL.
+* Place the org.openhab.core.persistence.*.jar file into the addons directory (this is stored in the addons directory in the repository).
+* Remove the existing jar file starting with org.openhab.core.persistence from the system/plugins directory.

 You will probably need to restart OpenHAB for the new REST interface to take affect.